lmorisse/Symu/docs/models/simulation.rst

 The engine of this simulator offers the possibility to performe or multiple iterations.
 Multiple iterations is useful in a Monte Carlo approach.
 This method is aiming to calculate an approximate numerical value using random methods.

+Scenarios
+*********
+To run a simulation, you must at least define one scenario. it will basically allow to define which parameter allows to stop the simulation and for which value.
+The pre-defined scenarios are:
+* Time based
+* Tasks based
+* Messages based
+You can overload your own scenario.
+A simulation may be define with multiple scenarios.
+In that case, the simulation will stop when all the scenarios will be stopped.

 Events
 ******
 To add variability, you can schedule events during the simulation.
 You will find by design one shot, cyclical and random events.